fgregg/fgregg.github.io/_posts/2024-03-13-makefiles-fan-out.md

 reference, where it would be better to have somethign more local.

 [Tupfiles'](https://gittup.org/tup/) bottom-up syntax is better for this.
-Assuming that the data directory already exists, a tupfile might look like this
+Assuming that the data directory already exists, a Tupfile might look like this

 ```tupfile